 Investing in the right equipment can help tremendously with this task.

-However, even the border collies need extra care compared to some other breeds, and they are still an amazing breed to consider bringing into your family.
+However, despite the fact that border collies need a little extra care compared to some other breeds, they are still an amazing breed to consider bringing into your family.